 - Send users into specific flows or destinations in your bot.

 One benefit sponsored messages have over other types of Messenger ads is that they don’t get labeled as sponsored.
-The ad shows up only when someone opens the paid message, and they usually don’t get tagged as spam because people have already interacted with the sender.
+The ad shows up only when someone opens the paid message in their account, and they usually don’t get tagged as spam because people have already interacted with the sender.

 When to use Facebook sponsored messages